This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 If you are searching a dog adoption website, it could even take a couple of days for them to get back to your request for information.

 Humane societies or shelters usually are much quicker in how long it takes to adopt a dog.
-You can walk in, fill out an application, have an interview and meet the dog(s) you are interested in and bring him home that same day.
+You can walk in, fill out an application, have an interview and meet the dog(s) you are interested in and bring them home that same day.
 So maybe an hour or two is how long it would take to adopt a dog from a humane society.

 It’s a great feeling when you want instant gratification on adopting a new dog, so you may think the humane society is your best option.
 But don’t let the quickness of it all fool you.